 Click Add and add the required service accounts.

-In this case the virtual service accounts are part of the local computer entity.
-Select the local computer and not the Active Directory domain as source when searching accounts.
-Virtual accounts us the prefix NT Service.
+In this case, the virtual service accounts are part of the local computer entity.
+Select the local computer and not the Active Directory domain as a source when searching accounts.
+Virtual accounts use the prefix NT Service.

-Add the follow accounts to configure read access for NoSpamProxy on a server having the Gateway and Intranet role installed.
+Add the following accounts to configure read access for NoSpamProxy on a server with installed Gateway and Intranet roles.

 NT Service\NetatworkMailGatewayIntranetRoleNT Service\NetatworkMailGatewayManagementServiceNT Service\NetatworkMailGatewayGatewayRoleNT Service\NetatworkMailGatewayPrivilegedService

-Add the follow accounts to configure read access for NoSpamProxy on a server having the Gateway role installed only.
+Add the following accounts to configure read access for NoSpamProxy on a server having the Gateway role installed only.

 NT Service\NetatworkMailGatewayManagementServiceNT Service\NetatworkMailGatewayGatewayRoleNT Service\NetatworkMailGatewayPrivilegedService

-Click Check Names to verifiy the existence of the entered service accounts.
+Click Check Names to verify the existence of the entered service accounts.

-When correctly resolved the accounts names are replaced by theis respective display names.
+When correctly resolved, the account names are replaced by their respective display names.
 Click OK to add the accounts.

 Configure read access for all added service accounts and click OK.

-The software solution is now capable of accessing the private key of the certificate.
+The software solution can now access the certificate’s private key.